-Please complete this form for your request to delegate to Council or Committee on a matter where a decision of the meeting agenda.
-Delegations at Committee meetings can relate to new business within the jurisdiction and authority of
+Please complete this form for your request to delegate to Council or Committee on a matter where a decision of the Council may be required.
+Delegations at Council meetings are generally limited to agenda business published with the meeting agenda.
+Delegations at Committee meetings can relate to new business within the jurisdiction and authority of the City and/or Committee or agenda business published with the meeting agenda.
+All delegations are limited to five (5) minutes.